m0220/XBMClibviewer/README.md

 Pre-Requisites
 ============================================================
+1. XBMC configured to work with MySQL DB (*http://wiki.xbmc.org/index.php?title=MySQL)
-A webserver apache with php5 (mysql server is not necessary that resides on the same server of XBMClibviewer) *See this guide - http://www.howtoforge.com/installing-apache2-with-php5-and-mysql-support-on-ubuntu-10.10-lamp or search on google.
+2. A webserver apache with php5 (mysql server is not necessary that resides on the same server of XBMClibviewer) *See this guide - http://www.howtoforge.com/installing-apache2-with-php5-and-mysql-support-on-ubuntu-10.10-lamp or search on google.